5 ways troops deal with their bug problems

 bug problems

-And yet so many people forget bug spray on their packing list…
+So many people forget bug spray on their packing list.
+(Spc.
+Matthew Drawdy)

 A regular can of bug repellent works wonders.
-Normally, you’d spray it on your skin to deter pests for a little while, but you can also use it to protect an entire area.
+Typically, you’d spray it on your skin to deter pests for a little while, but you can also use it to protect an entire area.

 bug spray on uniforms for bug problems

-Other branches have a version of this, but they actually respray their uniforms instead of just hoping it’s good enough.
-(Photo by Cpl.
+Other branches have a version of this, but they actually respray their uniforms rather than just hope it’s good enough.
+(Cpl.
 Jonathan Sosner)

 cigarette butt

-It’s really a toss up.
+It’s really a toss-up.
 Most insects don’t really care, but you’re really just trading mosquitoes for wasps.
-(Courtesy Photo)

 Let’s set the record straight on this with some university-backed studies and advice from subject matter experts: Yes, some insects, like flies and some mosquitoes, are deterred by tobacco smoke.
-However, most insects are actually drawn to heat and smoke because it feels like an ideal environment — burnt and damaged trees.
-Additionally, plenty of the more aggressive insects, like wasps, are actually drawn to the smell of nicotine and discarded cigarette butts.
+However, most insects are actually drawn to heat and smoke because it feels like an ideal environment—burnt and damaged trees.
+Additionally, many aggressive insects, like wasps, are drawn to the smell of nicotine and discarded cigarette butts.

 soccer overseas

 Whatever works, am I right?
-(Photo by Staff Sgt.
+(Staff Sgt.
 James Selesnick)

 Camel spiders are notorious.
 They’re extremely large spiders that will desperately cling to shade, even if that shade is cast by troops standing in the open desert.
 They’re not aggressive and non-venomous to anyone larger than a mouse, but no one wants to see a giant f*cking arachnid skitter up close in attempts to stay shaded.